Department-70/XAI_CODS/README.md

  ![FACE-P1_Overview](image.png)

-The input image is of size HxW.
+The input image is of size CxHxW (Channel by Height by Width).

 The Feature Extractor (ResNet50) is used to